linode/docs/docs/guides/tools-reference/tools/schedule-tasks-with-cron/index.md

 ## Redirect Cron Job Messages

-Cron will email the executing user by default with any output or errors that would normally be sent to the `stdout` or `stderr`.
-To disable email alerts, add `>/dev/null` to the end of the job's line in your `crontab` file.
+Cron sends emails to the executing user by default with any output or errors to the `stdout` or `stderr`.
+To disable email alerts, add `>/dev/null` to the end of the job's line in  the `crontab` file.

 For example, the full line would be:

     @hourly /opt/bin/job >/dev/null

-That will only ignore messages sent to `stdout`.
-If your script generates an error, Cron will still send it to your email.
+That ignores messages sent to `stdout`.
+If your script generates an error, Cron still sends it to your email.

 If you want to disable all output, including error messages, use `>/dev/null 2>&1` instead.
 Be aware that redirecting all output to `/dev/null` causes you to miss important errors if something goes wrong.
 For example: